-One of the main security mechanisms in WU-FTPD is the use of chroot.
-For example; by default all people logging in as anonymous have /home/ftp/ set as their 'root' directory.
+And in /etc/hosts.deny in.ftpd: ALL There are several encrypted alternatives to ftp as mentioned before, SSLeay FTPD, and other third party utils.
+Since most ftp accounts are not used as admin accounts (BAD IDEA!), and hopefully run chrooted, the security risk is minimized.
+Now that we have hopefully covered all the network based parts of ftp, lets go over securing the user accounts and environment.
+The main mechanism for user security in ftpd is the use of chroot.
+For example by default all people logging in as anonymous have /home/ftp/ set as their 'root'.
 They cannot get out of this and say look at the contents of /home/ or /etc/.
 The same can be applied to groups of users and/or individuals, for example you could set all users to be chroot'ed to /home/ when they ftp in, or in extreme cases of user privacy (say on a www server hosting multiple domains) set each user chroot'ed to within their own home directory.
 This is accomplished through the use of /etc/ftpaccess and /etc/passwd (man ftpaccess has all the info).
 I will give a few examples of what needs to be done to accomplish this since it can be quite confusing at first.
 As well ftpd checks /etc/ftpusers and if the user attempting to login is listed in that file (like root should be) it will not let the user login via ftp.